mikenguyen13/data_analysis/_book/30-dif-in-dif.md

 #### Examining Long-Term Effects (Dynamic DID)

-To examine the dynamic treatment effects (that are not under rollout/staggered design), we can create a centered time variable.
+To examine the dynamic treatment effects (that are not under rollout/staggered design), we can create a centered time variable (Table \@ref(tab:did-event-time-coding)).

 +------------------------+---------------------------------------------------------+
 | Centered Time Variable | Interpretation                                          |